 And, of course, with less than three weeks until VMworld 2012, virtualization pros can’t help but discuss what’s to come.
 If you’ve missed any of the buzz, here are some of our favorite tweets.

 @dawnzdiver: What else is new?
 Reading Hyper-V 3.0 tools won't emerge until System Center 2012 SP1 https://searchservervirtualization.techtarget.com/news/2240160813/Hyper-V-30-tools-wont-emerge-until-Windows-Server-2012-SP1 Hope is worth the wait.

 If Dawn Salvan's tweet is any indication of general consensus among virtualization users, the Hyper-V 3.0 feature delays don't come as a major surprise.
 This has happened before, with Microsoft releasing Data Protection Manager approximately eight months after Windows Server 2008 R2 Hyper-V.

 Nevertheless, the revelation that new Windows Server 2012 Hyper-V features won't be available until System Center 2012 SP1 is a let-down.
 The Hyper-V users who were excited for shared-nothing live migration and improved backup support for Cluster Shared Volumes will have to wait.

 The announcement of VMware’s acquisition of Pattern Insight's Log Insight tool prompted plenty of discussion as to how the virtualization vendor will integrate it into its existing products.
 Many observers believe that VMware will fold Log Insight's capabilities into vCenter Operations for a true, end-to-end view of a vSphere environment.

-@TheJasonNash: Make sure to
+@TheJasonNash: Make sure to attend my

 #VMworld session!
 Or don't...whatever....